IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Predcition Disagreement Analysis

 Prediction disagreement quantifies how frequently two or more neural networks have the same classification on the same input.
 It provides a proxy for understanding which inputs neural networks diverge on and allows one to reason how these networks represent different functions.
 While it can be considered a more quanatative metric, we regard it as a weak functional similaity as it only conisders the argmax of model instead of measuring the function space of predictions.

 The figure in the section <a href="#why_func">**How Neural Network Functions Differ**</a> illustrates how this metric may provide functional similarity illusions as models can agree on the final prediction but have a divergent prediction space that can indicate apparent modelling properties absent in this analysis.
-We include it within the weak functional similarity analysis section as it is only capturing a general trend which aids the understanding of functional divergence but does not provide a means for evaluating the functions of each model and how they are different as it focuses soley on final prediction.
-One could imagine a scenario in which prediction disagreement could lead to false conjecture on functional similairty for example two models disagree on the final classifcation of a input item such as one model predicting a cat and the other predicting a dog but you only 0.01 between each class, functionally these models could be very similliar over thre prediction space output but would be considred disimillair from a predition disagreement perspective which could be incorrect.
+We include it within the weak functional similarity analysis section as it only captures a general trend, which aids the understanding of functional divergence but does not provide a means for evaluating the functions of each model and how they are different as it focuses solely on the final prediction.

+One could imagine a scenario in which prediction disagreement could lead to false conjecture on functional similarity.
+For example, two models disagree on the final classification of an input item, such as one model predicting a cat and the other predicting a dog.
+Yet, if there is only a small difference between each class, these models could be very similar in their prediction output space and, thus, function.
+However, they are dissimilar from a prediction disagreement perspective, which could be incorrect when considering the overall function space.

-The figure below depicts how the prediction disagreement changes between the base model and the models in the **SIDDO** and **DISDO** conditions during training.
+The figure below depicts how the prediction disagreement changes between the **Base** model and the models in the **SIDDO** and **DISDO** conditions during training.
 The figure provides an intuitive understanding that each model has different functions, which results in prediction discrepancy, which gets stronger through training.
-However, despite the pitfalls of this analysis of functional analysis it does reaffirm the notion that accuracy and loss provide a myopic perspective of simialirty that must be explored beyond to understand the properties of individual models.
+However, despite the pitfalls of this analysis of functional analysis, it does reaffirm the notion that accuracy and loss provide a myopic perspective of similarity that must be explored beyond to understand the properties of individual models.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-05-07-distill-example/predictions.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>
 </div>
 <div class="caption">
- Prediction Disimilairty of <b>SIDDO</b> compared to <b>Base</b> (<b>Left</b>) and <b>DISDO</b> compared to <b>Base</b> (<b>Right</b>) during training - a higher prediction disimailirty indicates less agreement on prediction.
+ Prediction Disimilairty of <b>SIDDO</b> compared to the <b>Base</b> (<b>Left</b>) <b>Base</b> compared to the <b>Base</b> (<b>Middle</b>) and <b>DISDO</b> compared to the <b>Base</b> (<b>Right</b>) during training - a higher prediction disimailirty indicates less agreement on prediction.
 </div>

+The Prediction Disimilairty of **SIDDO** compared to **Base** shows that early on in training, the models very quickly diverge from predicting the same outputs, with the initialisation having a prediction disagreement of **0** and epoch one (coordinate (1,1)) resulting in a prediction disagreement of **0.355**, although this does reduce by the end of training (coordinate (200,200)) to **0.263**.

+The Prediction Disimilairty of the **Base** compared to **Base** shows that early in training, there is a lot of change in the prediction outputs from epoch to epoch; however, this decreases through training, with coordinate (0,1),  coordinate (99,100) and coordinate (199,200) resulting in a prediction disagreement of **0.944**, **0.142** and **0.019**, respectively.
+The diagonal throughout is **0.0** due to being the same model.

+The Prediction Disimilairty of **DISDO** compared to **Base**, starts with a high prediction disagreement of **0.949**, coordinate (0,0); however, after one epoch of training, this reduces to **0.228** coordinate (1,1), this value devates through training however, results in **0.251**, coordinate (200,200).

+Interestingly, by the end of training, the **DISDO** model is more similar to the **Base** model than **SIDDO** even though **SIDDO** started with the Prediction Disimilairty of 0 and **DISDO** started with **0.949**.
+This result suggests that the data order is more important than initialisation being the same for models to be functionally similar.

 ### Summary of Weak Functional Analysis

+The weak functional analysis indicates that neural networks have different functions, even when using the same initiation **SIDDO** or data order **DISDO**.
+However, this analysis does not fully convey the functional differences in high fidelity and thus lacks deeper insights and can fall foul of functional illusions.

 ## Strong Functional Analysis